 - D8a.
 Launch and examine 1 Ph.D. student within this project.
-Not applicable for 2022. - D8b.
+Joel Löfving started 1st of April 2023. - D8b.
 One licentiate thesis defense.
-Not applicable for 2022. - D8c.
+Not applicable for 2022-2023. - D8c.
 Develop common activities and arrange seminars for the postdocs involved in all the centre's suggested projects.
 No such seminar was arranged during 2022.

-• D9a.
+Postdocs are included in the TechForH2 PhD and Postdoc seminar series initiated during 2023. - D9a.
 Senior researchers involved in this project will constantly contribute to the discussions on how to involve potential new partners to TechForH2.
 Yes, three potential new partners have presented themselves at board meetings.